sveri/closp-docs/resources/templates/md/pages/create-post.md

 {% endblock %}
 ```

+Please note the hidden *__anti-forgery-token_* input field.
+It is needed for every POST / PUT / DELETE request
+and protects you from cross site request forgery.
+It is automatically available in every selmer template that
+you render with the _layout/render_ function.

 If you followed all the steps you should switch to your REPL now and run:

 > (reload)

 This is necessary because we added a route and for closp to pick it up we have to reload all namespaces.

-When you are done the form should look like this:
+When you are done the form at: <http://localhost:3000/post/create> should look like this:

 ![Create Post Form](/img/create-post-01.png)